dominikh/gotraceui/README.md

 If you want to package the manual, `make gotraceui.pdf` builds it.

+## License

+The source code of the program and all assets necessary to run the program are licensed under the MIT license.
+The manual (all files in `doc/manual` as well as the compiled output) is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+Copies of the licenses of all dependencies can be found in LICENSE-THIRD-PARTY.

+## Copyright

+All original work is copyrighted by its respective authors (consult the git log.)
+Parts of the code are derived from Go, © The Go Authors.
+Parts of the code are derived from Gio, © The Gio authors.
+`doc/manual/images/olive.jpg` is © Charlotte Brandhorst-Satzkorn, photographer and owner of the subject.

+The compiled binary includes code from dependencies.
+These dependencies and their copyright holders can be found in `LICENSE-THIRD-PARTY`.

 ## Known issues

 - [runtime/trace: time stamps out of order](https://github.com/golang/go/issues/16755)